CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `alert` function have?

+My answer: it opens a popup alert-box chrome://new-tab-page-says in the browser with a message Hello world!, and it is not going to be disappear until press buttons "ok" or "cancel".

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

+My answer: let myName = prompt("What is your name?")

 What effect does calling the `prompt` function have?

+My answer: it invokes the popup box chrome:// new-page-says and an input field for user to enter his name.
+User prompt to enter his name and press "ok" or "cancel", then box disappear.

 What is the return value of `prompt`?

+My answer: return some string typed by user or Null if the user press button "cancel".